PCMDI/pcmdi.github.io/CMIP6/Guide/dataManagers.md

 ###### Document version: 13 September 2017

-ESGF node installation
+### ESGF node installation

 Refer to the installer wiki for information.
 We support RHEL and CentOS  6 or 7. https://github.com/ESGF/esgf-installer/wiki

-Data preparation
+### Data preparation

 DRS tool (if data needs organization) and mapfile preparation.
 See

 http://esgf.github.io/esgf-prepare/

-ESGF Publication
+### ESGF Publication

 http://esgf.github.io/esg-publisher/

-General CMIP6 configuration, ie. the esg.cmip6.ini file is prepared, thus publisher are not required to make any changes.
-If when preparing your data if your institution model is missing, please contact esgf-pwt@llnl.gov and we will update the file on github.
+General CMIP6 configuration, ie. the esg.cmip6.ini file is pre-populated based on centralized CV information and fetched to the node during installation, thus, the Data Managers are not required to make changes (see one exception below).
+If when preparing your data if your institution model is missing, please:

+1. Re-run esgfetchini.
+If still missing,
+2. Contact esgf-pwt@llnl.gov and we will update the file on github.

 If your data node does not run LAS, you will need to change the "las_configure" setting to "false".